 Grayside Wind Farm is approximately 1.7 km south of the village of Lamington and 5.7 km north east of Abington in South Lanarkshire.
 It is approximately 2,461 hectares (ha), and is split between two developable areas of land each centred on National Grid References (NGRs) 299800, 628300 and 305000, 627500.

-Design and environmental survey works are currently underway to establish the existing environmental conditions on the Site and to inform the development design.
+Development design and environmental survey works are close to completion.
 Surveys undertaken to date include landscape and visuals, ground conditions, surface and ground water hydrology, terrestrial ecology (including surveys for Otter, Badger, Water Vole, Pine Martin, Red Squirrel, Bats and Fish) and one year of ornithology surveys.

-Ancillary infrastructure will also be required as part of the proposal and will likely include a substation, external turbine transformers, new access tracks and site entrance, temporary construction compound, crane hardstandings and a permanent meteorological mast as well as the option for an energy storage facility.
+Ancillary infrastructure will also be required as part of the proposal and will likely include a substation, external turbine transformers, new access tracks and site entrance, temporary construction compound, crane hardstandings and a Battery Energy Storage System (BESS).
 The connection to the National Grid is not covered within this consenting process and will be subject to a separate consent application.

 This will be a productive wind farm due to the exceptional wind resource on site, highlighted by the number of other wind farm developments in the surrounding area, and capable of producing clean, green, renewable electricity and making a valuable contribution to Scotland’s ambitious renewable energy targets.
 The extensive environmental surveys and design work undertaken to date have shown the potential for the Site to host an onshore wind development of this scale.
 It is acknowledged that both the Environmental Impact Assessment (EIA) and design processes are iterative in nature and that the current layout of the proposal is likely to evolve during these.